DanBeverley/Food-Detection/README.md

 ├── README.md                 # This file
 ├── config_pipeline.yaml      # Configuration for the end-to-end inference pipeline
 ├── requirements.txt          # Python dependencies
-├── main.py                   # Entry point for running the inference pipeline ├── food_analyzer.py          # Core logic for the inference pipeline
-├── train_all_colab.py        # Unified training script for Google Colab
+├── main.py                   # Entry point for running the inference pipeline and other stages (data prep, training, export) ├── food_analyzer.py          # Core logic for the inference pipeline ├── train_all_colab.py        # Unified training script for Google Colab
 |